usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 underscore because that convention is reserved for MSOD internal use.

-We define four types of JSON messages for our purposes: (1) Sys, (2) Loc (3) Data (4)Event.
+We define four types of JSON messages for our purposes: (1) Sys, (2) Loc, (3) Data, and (4) Event.
 The Sys and Data messages can contain data in addition to the header information.
 Required fields for each message type are defined in the following subsections.
-Data messages are meta-data for spectrum data that is sent to the server.
-Event messages are meta-data for I/Q capture and analysis events.

 ### 3.1.
 Sys Messages